 Christa Sakowski, MSN, RN, C-EFM, CLE, Clinical Lead California Maternal Quality Care Collaborative (CMQCC).
 Christa has 20 years of experience in healthcare.
 She has worked in a variety of roles including perinatal nurse, nursing faculty, Certified Nurse Midwife, and nurse education specialist.
 This has given her the opportunity to work in numerous settings from very low-risk women delivering at home to high-risk women in tertiary care centers.
 She completed her BSN at The College of New Jersey in Ewing and her MSN at the University of Pennsylvania in Philadelphia.
 Christa has experience implementing CMQCC toolkits within a healthcare system and has been involved with CMQCC's collaboratives since 2011.
 In her role as Clinical Lead, she works directly with hospital teams, mentor nurses, mentor physicians, and the entire CMQCC staff to assess and improve care delivery in the state of California.
 Christa also engages with the rest of the country as the California nurse representative for the Alliance for Innovation on Maternal Health (AIM) and serving as a resource for the use of CMQCC Toolkits.

 Suzanne Spernal, DNP, APN-BC, RNC-OB, CBC, earned her bachelor’s and masters of nursing degree at Rutgers University, New Brunswick and her doctorate in nursing practice at Monmouth University, West Long Branch, N.J.
-She has 25 years nursing experience at Monmouth Medical Center and is an advanced practice nurse for the Department of Obstetrics and Gynecology and serves as the clinical director for all obstetrical services.
+She has 25 years nursing experience at Monmouth Medical Center and is an advanced practice nurse for the Department of Obstetrics and Gynecology and serves as the Administrative Director of Women Services.
 Suzanne is an advocate for improving maternal health with a focus on reducing the cesarean section rate.
 She has presented on this topic both locally and nationally including the 19th Annual National Patient Safety Congress.
-Currently, she is leading the New Jersey Perinatal Quality Collaborative NTSV reduction initiative working with hospital teams to adopt key practices to promote primary vaginal deliveries.
+Currently, she is co-leading the New Jersey Perinatal Quality Collaborative NTSV reduction initiative working with hospital teams to adopt key practices to promote primary vaginal deliveries.

 Lisa Lederer, CNM, President of the Midwives of New Jersey, LLC.
 Lisa became a Certified Nurse-Midwife in 1994 after attending the University of Medicine and Dentistry’s Midwifery program.
 She founded The Midwives of New Jersey in October of 2010 with the intention of promoting the growth of Midwifery and Improving Birth Outcomes in New Jersey.
 Lederer currently leads a practice of 7 Midwives that delivers babies at 2 hospitals, a birth center and patients’ homes.
 Lisa introduced “Natural Cesarean” to Morristown Medical Center in 2011.
 The Midwives of New Jersey specialize in facilitating physiologic birth using the Midwifery Model of Care.
 The practice had an 8% primary cesarean rate and overall cesarean rate of 10% in 2017.
 Lisa believes that women themselves are a large part of the solution to the Cesarean epidemic.
 Her practice has focused on individual empowerment and education of their clients which has resulted in their extraordinary birth outcomes in a state that has one of the highest cesarean rates in the country.
 Her book “Avoiding Cesarean: A Patient Guide” provides detailed information that enables women to navigate the American maternity system with confidence.
 They will Avoid Unnecessary Cesarean Birth by taking responsibility for the health of their pregnancy and birth.